777leed/vanillaExtract/README.md

 4. **Utilize Advanced Features**: Explore features such as Motor Search and YouTube Summarization to enhance your note-taking experience.
 5. **Experiment and Learn**: Take advantage of Space Concepts and Space Keynotes to structure your ideas and expand your knowledge.

-## Contributing
-We welcome contributions from the community to improve and expand Vanilla.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or support, feel free to contact us at [email@example.com](mailto:email@example.com).
+For any inquiries or support, feel free to contact me at [khalidkoukou70@gmail.com](mailto:khalidkoukou70@gmail.com).

-## Acknowledgements
-We would like to express our gratitude to the developers and contributors who have made this project possible.
-Thank you for your dedication and support.

 ---

-Feel free to customize this README further with additional sections or information specific to your project.